Migrating Tencent Cloud CVM Data Across Availability Zones

 - Configure the user.json file.

-The user.json file is for configuring the source server and the target CVM.
+The user.json file is for configuring the source server and the destination CVM.
 It contains the following configuration items:

 - The access key pair of your account API, that is, SecretId and SecretKey.
 For more information, see Access Keys.